Guidance for COVID-19 Collection and Testing Sites

-Drive-through sites that advertise as "drive-through COVID-19 testing sites" may offer on-site testing for serological (antibody) tests; they may also collect specimens for molecular testing, which are then submitted to an off-site laboratory for clinical testing.
+Drive-through sites that advertise as "drive-through COVID-19 testing sites" sometimes offer on-site testing for serological (antibody) tests or rapid molecular or antigen tests; they sometimes also collect specimens for molecular testing, which are then submitted to an off-site laboratory for clinical testing.
 Some sites are doing both.
 Sites that do not actually perform clinical laboratory tests for SARS-CoV-2 on the premises are operating as specimen collection sites and not clinical laboratory testing sites.

 Any clinical laboratory operating in California or testing specimens originating in California must hold CLIA certification and California licensure or registration from CDPH.
 Although CDPH does not license specimen collection sites operating independently of a licensed clinical laboratory, CDPH has regulatory authority over the clinical laboratory receiving specimens collected at such collection sites.
 CDPH notes that in these instances, the laboratory director of the clinical laboratory receiving a specimen collected at a drive-through site is responsible for the integrity of the specimen for clinical laboratory testing purposes.

 It is critically important that collection and testing sites observe best practices for handling and testing infectious disease specimens.
 For information specific to testing for SARS-CoV-2, visit the CDC webpage,

 Frequently Asked Questions about Laboratory Biosafety and SARS-CoV-2 as well as the